Cloud and database icons connected to form a modern data capture system.

 Barcode and QR code scanning is all about speed and accuracy.
 Barcodes, those familiar vertical lines on product packaging, are perfect for inventory management and retail because they allow for the "quick reading of information stored in barcodes."
 A quick scan can pull up a product's ID and price instantly.
 QR codes are the next evolution, acting as two-dimensional codes that can hold much more information, like a website link, contact details, or event information.
 They are often used in marketing to bridge the gap between a physical object and a digital experience, allowing someone to quickly access a webpage with their phone.

-Web Scraping and Voice Capture
+Modern Methods: Web Scraping and Voice Capture

 Not all data lives on paper.
 Web scraping is a technique used to "extract large amounts of data from websites automatically."
 It’s a powerful tool for gathering competitive intelligence, monitoring prices, or collecting contact information from online directories.
 On the other hand, voice capture technology is becoming more integrated into our daily work.
 This includes voice-activated devices and dictation software that allow users to record and process information simply by speaking.
 This method enhances user interaction by enabling hands-free data entry, which is perfect for field technicians logging reports or doctors dictating patient notes.